Nordic applicants: 15 April, EU/EEA + Swiss applicants: 1 March, Non-EU/EEA applicants: 15 November

 - broadened knowledge of adjoining fields through elective courses

-- a critical view of the theories and methods that have been underlying linguistic research
+- a critical view of the theories and methods that have been informing linguistic research

 - orient himself or herself in linguistic scientific literature with special regard to the development of theory and methods, and to earlier research